ertush/eric-dev-me/content/about.md

 ---
-title: About Me
+title: About
 subtitle: >-
-  A little bit about me and my work 😎
+  want to know more about me ? 😎
 img_path: images/eric-office.jpg
 layout: page
 ---

-**Eric Mutua** is a Software Developer at [Techcloud. ltd](https://techcloud.co.ke), Kenya.
-After graduating from Daystar University with a degree in Computer Science, he worked for techcloud and later founded [Agrarian](https://agrarian-iot.github.io).
+I am a coder and maker.
+I love discovering new ways to make things and solve problems.
+I beileve in working smart and thinking out of the box.

 My work has been recognized by Enactus Kenya, Oracle, URBUNX Africa and ILab Africa as well as AI Kenya.
-In 2019 He participated in Oracle Hackothon and scopped the top prize (Oracle Students Award) alongside his fellow team members.

-Some of his noteable work include Invoke-keyCipher, Ping_Scan and Google_search all of which can be seen from his [powershell gallery profile](https://www.powershellgallery.com/profiles/eric_tush)
+In 2019 I was recognised by Oracle for performing exemplary in their hackathon.

-As a hobby, Eric Mutua authors blogs on emerging technologies as well as likes listening to podcasts, he particularly follows developertea, PowershellPodcast, cyberisim among others.
-He lives in Nairobi Kenya.
+As a hobby I author blogs on topics like emerging technologies.
+I also like listening to podcasts, I particularly listen to developertea, PowershellPodcast, cyberisim among others.
+I currently reside in Nairobi, Kenya

 _Thank You for reading!_ 👍